 Timestamps help indicate when a page has been published and modified.

-I am using the first format.
+I am using the second format.

 3. Title Settings